weiks/flatfooted/README.md

       and ports (to avoid people doing what we did, but that didn't stop us ;).
     - To be able to do this, we need to install Chromium and use the `chromedriver` included in the `utilities/` directory.

+### Phase 3

+- [ ] Save raw HTML to re-scrape it if necessary without re-crawling
+- [ ] Look errors in the request-response cycle (3 out of 322 missing searches
+  for Amazon)
+  - Compare input/output differences to detect these cases

 ## Current Status